-The prev/next arrows, bullets, play/pause and other controls are vector icon font, making them monitor size independent and excellent for retina high-res screens.
+The bullets, play/pause, prev/next and other controls are vector icon font, making them monitor size independent and excellent for retina high resolution screens.

-Silky smooth hardware-accelerated animations run far better than jQuery ones, especially on mobile devices
+Sleek and smooth hardware-accelerated transitions run a lot better than jQuery ones, specifically on mobile devices

 This slightly unusual slider theme is very modern and attractive.
 It is a more ‘square’ shape than most website sliders, which allows is to work for images that aren’t landscape.
 It could be a great addition for a portfolio website, or to showcase portraits of people and animals.

 The slider uses a deep burgundy color scheme, offset with white.
 It’s an unusual and striking color, that suggests luxury and sophistication.

 Each image in the slider zooms in and out, slowly fading at the same time to reveal the next image.

 In the bottom left corner is a single line of a caption.
 This is white text on a burgundy rectangle, that slides in from the left.
 The rectangle sits flush with the corner of the slider, which means they don’t cover up or distract from the images.